What is Health Translations?

-The HTD is an online library (or online portal) that collects and indexes multilingual health information produced by a range of organisations.
+Health Translations is an online directory (or online library) that collects and indexes multilingual health and wellbeing information produced by a range of organisations.
 It is comparable to a library catalogue and an easy way to find and access reliable translated health information.
 You can search for a certain topic and/or language and it will show you a list of available resources and languages and includes an English version.

 Who is it for?